Effects of oscillatory deformations on the coherent and incoherent quantum transport: The model

-where $\mathfrak{L}(\rho)=\mathcal{L}_{deph}(\rho)+\mathcal{L}_{sink}(\rho)$.
-Remember that, the term $-i[H ,\rho]$ is responsible for the transfer of excitation to the reaction center in the first configuration, while in the second configuration this task is performed by the term $\mathcal{L}_{deph}(\rho)$.
-When all of the sites are fixed, both of the systems are initially prepared with a single excitation localized at the site 1, i.e. $\rho(0)=|1\rangle \langle1|$, and it is assumed that, $\gamma_{2}=\gamma_{3}=\gamma$ and $\Gamma=2\gamma$.
-For the second system, the maximal efficiency of incoherent transport is occurred for the optimal value of dephasing rate $\gamma=\gamma_{opt}=1.05$.
-Fig. 3, shows the population of the sink versus time for both systems.
+Fig. 3 shows the population of the sink versus time for both systems.
 It is clear that the optimal efficiency of coherent transport is more than the optimal efficiency of incoherent transport.
-This observations is in complete agreement with results of Refs $\cite{Caruso}$.
+This observations is in complete agreement with results of Refs $\cite{Caruso, scholak}$.